JanVInformatik/dotfiles-public/README.md

 Honestly, on MacOS I much prefer the ZSH shell.
 Oh-my-ZSH and Oh-my-posh are my daily drivers.

 5. Yabai as Window Manager and Skhd as keyboard hotkey deamon:
-A somewhat common choice on MacOS.
-My window management is pretty neat and yabai now!
+A viable choice on MacOS.
+My window management is pretty neat because of those awesome projects!

 # About my Arch Linux setup: